10 Great Tips for an Effective Email Marketing Campaign

 - All URLs should match with the content being offered.
 Avoid URLs in your email that direct to pages with a different URL since this can look like phishing.

 - Contextual Links: These are links that are highly relevant to the content.
 The most important and relevant links should be placed at the top of the email.
 You can also add links to appropriate promotions, articles, or product pages.
-Placing them at the beginning of the email means that they are more likely to generate click-through.
+Placing them at the beginning of the email means that they are more likely to generate click throughs and foster customer engagement.

 - Bonus Content Links: These are links that include offers outside of any contextual email content.
 For example, you could include an invitation to join a webinar in the side navigation panel or a banner that includes a link to a special offer.
 Any bonus content links that you add should be clearly marked and the offer value clearly demonstrated.
 Improved user experience is guaranteed.

 - Permanent Links: Finally, consider links that are always available in any email communications that you send.
 For example, this could include a link to your website homepage, social network links, and more.
 One link that should always be available and easy to find is the link to unsubscribe so that any recipients who no longer want to receive your content can easily opt out.

 Segmented email lists provide more relevancy to the reader and generate around eighteen times more revenue compared to more general messages, with a click-through rate of almost 10% higher.

 While there is a time and place for sending mass messages to your email list, it’s important to segment it to make sure that your subscribers are receiving more relevant messages.

 With most email marketing tools offering the segmentation feature as a part of their basic offer, it can be considered lazy not to use it.
 You can remove inactive subscribers, target a specific section of people in a stage of their customer journey, and more.

 You can expect your overall email performance to increase, from open rates to conversion rates and just about every other email metric you can think of.